thoughtbot/guides/best-practices/README.md

   difficult to read,
   * Avoid creating breakpoints that target specific devices
   * Prefer `em` units instead of `px` for breakpoint values
-  * Start with the smallest viewport size and work outwards using `min-width`/`min-height`
+  * Start with the smallest viewport size and work upwards using `min-width`/`min-height`

 [autoprefixer]: https://github.com/postcss/autoprefixer